CDAT/cdms/docs/source/manual/cdms_4.rst

     (2, 10, 144)

-regrid module
+Regrid Module
 ^^^^^^^^^^^^^

 The ``regrid`` module implements the CDMS regridding functionality as well as the SCRIP interface.
 Although this module is not strictly a part of CDMS, it is designed to work with CDMS objects.

-CDMS horizontal regridder
+CDMS Horizontal Regridder
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. doctest::